Access4all/a11y-checklist/en/wcag/1.2.3-audio-description-or-media-alternative-prerecorded/audio-description-or-media-alternative/README.md

 created_at: "2024-03-14 12:15:28"
 ---

-# Checkpoint: Audio description or media alternative
+# ✅ Audio description or media alternative

 ## Description